Insidious Indifference: Our Role in Marine Pollution and the Impact of Animals Eating Plastic Particles

 Once ingested, these plastic particles can damage organs and spread hazardous chemicals.
 These adverse conditions can subsequently climb up the food chain, destroying entire ecosystems that can, in turn, negatively affect humans.

-As concluded in a United Nations report on pollution, the number of species directly affected by marine debris exceeds 800, and the mounting threats to human health have simultaneously cost countries billions of dollars every year.
+As concluded in a United Nations report on pollution, the number of species directly affected by marine debris exceeds 800.
+The resulting threats to human health have simultaneously cost countries billions of dollars every year.
 The report also revealed the ingestion of marine debris affected as many as 40% of cetaceans and 44% of seabird species.

 In a study conducted by Anela Choy, an assistant professor at the Scripps Institution of Oceanography at the University of California in San Diego, remotely operated vehicles sampled water at depths ranging between approximately 20 feet and 3,000 feet.
 Choy and her colleagues discovered the highest concentration of plastic particles resided near the middle, between 650 feet and 2,000 feet — the level at those depths amounted to nearly four times what the team recorded near the surface.